ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/quick-start-guide.md

 ### Supply via Power Input

 Use a power supply capable of delivering 12V..24VDC, 5W.
 Use contacts 1 and 6 to supply the power.
+Connect IGN to V_IN (1) to enable the device.<>

 ![Powerin connection]({{ '/user-docs/images/lyve/sio04-99-powerin.svg' | relative_url }}){: style="width: 100%"}